oescoba2/Vol4FallProj/Henry_workspace/2nd_draft_analysis.md

 Our model demonstrates that ODEs are a promising way to model breast cancer growth.
 The predicted effect specifically of chemotherapy is appealing.
-However, our model predicts chemotherapy and immune response together will wipe out a tumor of nearly any size.
-Hence, our model produces unrealistically optimistic results, which our immune response model mainly contributed too.

 When we examine the parts of our model, the most promising is the model of chemotherapy alone.
 Our model predicts, as a expected, that a single round of chemotherapy strongly weakens a tumor in the first few days before the tumor rebounds.